-- A permanent cache battery pack failure occurred (SRN nnnn 8008) - Impending cache battery pack failure (SRN nnnn 8009)
+- · A permanent cache battery pack failure occurred (SRN nnnn-8008) for a PCI-X or PCIe controller - · Impending cache battery pack failure (SRN nnnn-8009) for a PCI-X or PCIe controller

 Prior to replacing the cache battery pack, it must be forced into an error state.
 This will ensure that write caching is stopped prior to replacing the battery pack thus preventing possible data loss.